djud17-org/todoList/README.md

 - [x] Get rid of the storyboard
 - [x] Enable PinLayout usage via SPM
 - [x] Layout both scenes using PinLayout concise syntax
+### Fifth version
+- [x] Cover two scenes with UI tests
+- [x] Continuos Integration (CI) included into the project.
+It helps in stabilizing the git flow and makes sure that tests run outcome is successfull and the project compiles before merging

 ## Setup
 * Clone